 The award has a maximum value of $3,000.

 The application consists of an application form, a proposal (3-5 pages), at least one letter of reference from a faculty member commenting on both the quality of the student and the feasibility and relevance of the proposal and an official transcript.
 The proposal will be judged on the basis of originality and evidence that preparatory investigation has been done so that the project is both practicable and likely to be successful.
-Applications are due by March 1 to the International and Area Studies office, Academy Building, room 209C, or Campus Box 1088.
+Applications are due by March 1 to the International and Area Studies office, McMillan Hall, room 138, or Campus Box 1088.
 If this date falls on a weekend or holiday, the deadline will be the first working day after the application due date.

 The Follow-Up project